-The Deed can be purchased at the time or arranging an interment or, in the case of a child's grave, it can be purchased after the burial has taken place.
+The Deed can be purchased at the time of arranging an interment or, in the case of a child's grave, it can be purchased after the burial has taken place.

-The Council currently grants a Deed for a period of 50 years for graves and 50 years for ashes interments in the Garden of Rest.
+The Council currently grants a Deed for a period of 50 years for graves and 50 years for ashes interments in the Garden of Rest and Rose Gardens.